 A Probe Request frame that is an ML probe request shall include a Probe Request Multi-Link element and shall not include other variant Multi-Link element.

-An AP of an AP MLD shall have a unique link ID thatshall not change during the lifetime of the AP MLD.
+An AP affiliated with (#CID5051) an AP MLD shall have a unique link ID that is advertised to all the associated non-AP MLD and (#CID 6204) shall not change during the lifetime of each of the BSSes that are setup by the AP MLD (#CID 4256, 7407).
 The Link ID field in the per-STA profile corresponding to this AP in the Multi-Link element corresponding to this AP MLD shall be set to the unique link ID value of this AP.

 11.1.4.3.4 Criteria for sending a response (11ai)

+TGbe editor: Please update the subclause as shown below

 If a STA that receives a Probe Request frame is not in a multiple BSSID set, that STA shall send the Probe Response frame(s), subject to the criteria below.
 If a STA that receives a Probe Request frame is in a multiple BSSID set, the STA corresponding to the transmitted BSSID shall send the Probe Response frame(s), subject to the criteria below; other STAs in the multiple BSSID set shall not send a Probe Response frame.